timurgepard/uDDPG/README.md

 uDDPG: Monte-Carlo version of DDPG for BipedalWalker-v3 environment

 The idea is to do 1 update by Monte-Carlo, 1 update by Temporal Difference.
-The roll-out is n-steps (200), and is collected at each step and after done to have "a full length roll-out" for an each step.
+The roll-out is n-steps (200), and is collected at each step and after done to have "a full length roll-out" for each step.
-If the terminal reward is occured, it is divided by n_steps.
+If the terminal reward occurs, it is divided by n_steps.

 reward itself is divided by n_steps, so that Return can be normalized between -1 and 1, the tail is squashed by tanh function.